 How do I avoid problems with Guignardia leaf spot in the future?
-Remove and discard fallen, infected leaves.
-Thin affected plants to increase airflow and promote rapid drying of foliage.
-Water plants at the base using a soaker or drip hose to minimize wetting of leaves and reduce movement of spores of Guignardia bidwellii.
+Remove and burn (where allowed by local ordinance), bury or hot compost fallen, infected leaves.
+Thin plants to increase airflow and promote rapid drying of foliage.
+This drier environment is less favorable for disease developments.
+Water plants at the base using a soaker or drip hose to minimize wetting of leaves and reduce the movement of spores.
 If a plant has been severely defoliated by Guignardia leaf spot for several years, preventative fungicide treatments may be necessary.
 Make an initial fungicide application as leaves first begin to emerge.
 If the weather is cool and wet, make additional applications at seven to 14 day intervals until hotter, drier weather develops or until leaves are fully expanded and mature.
-For each application, use a broad-spectrum fungicide such as one containing chlorothalonil, copper, mancozeb or thiophanate-methyl, but DO NOT use the same active ingredient for all treatments.
+Chlorothalonil, copper, mancozeb and thiophanate-methyl are labeled for Guignardia leaf spot control.
+DO NOT use the same active ingredient for all treatments (particularly if you are using thiophanate-methyl).
 Instead, alternate the use of at least two active ingredients.
-This strategy will help minimize problems with fungicide-resistant strains of Guignardia bidwellii.
-Be sure to read and follow all label instructions of the fungicide(s) that you select to ensure that you use the fungicide(s) in the safest and most effective manner possible.
+This strategy will help minimize problems with fungicide-resistant strains of Phyllosticta ampelicida.
+Be sure to read and follow all label instructions of the fungicide(s) that you select to ensure that you use the product(s) in the safest and most effective manner possible.

 For more information on Guignardia leaf spot: Contact your county Extension agent.

-© 2003-2011 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2003-2021 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 Thanks to Lisa Johnson, Ann Joy and Patti Nagai for reviewing this document.

-A complete inventory of University of Wisconsin Garden Facts is available at the University of Wisconsin-Extension Plant Disease Diagnostics Clinic website: http://pddc.wisc.edu.
+A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.